-Regions at very low latitudes are not as well fit by the "base" model, and there is dependence both on foreground model and fit parameters.
-A map of poorly fit regions reveals that they are in the brightest parts of the Galaxy, where at these frequencies the free-free emission dominates.
+Regions at very low latitudes are not as well fit by the "base" model, and there is dependence on both foreground model and fit parameters.
+A map of poorly fit regions reveals that they are in the brightest parts of the Galaxy, where at these frequencies, the free-free emission dominates.

 Pixels poorly fit by the "base" model have some common characteristics.
-Most are bright, but this is probably because similar less bright pixels have lower signal-to-noise and thus lower χ^2 .
-Many have a K-Ka temperature spectral index similar to what one would expect from free-free emission, but a considerably steeper Ka-Q spectral index.
-Such pixels tend not to be highly polarized, and what polarized emission exists appears to be consistent with synchrotron emission with a typical spectral index of $\beta \approx -3$.
-Data for several such individual pixels are shown in Figure 17.
+Most are bright, but this is probably because similar less bright pixels have lower signal to noise and, thus, lower χ^2 .
+Many have a K-Ka temperature spectral index that is similar to what one would expect from free-free emission, but a considerably steeper Ka-Q spectral index.
+Such pixels tend not to be highly polarized, and the polarized emission that exists appears to be consistent with synchrotron emission